danyliu9/tocker/README.md

 and `emulator -avd [AVDNAME]` to run the emulator.
 Once that's started, in one terminal tab, run `npm start` and in another, run `npm run android`.
 The app should install and build.

+# Goals

+### Minimum
+- Record and save periods of time
+- Create labels
+- Assign labels to each activity/period of time

+### Standard
+- Create graphs of time spent by label over different time periods (e.g. by month, week, etc.)
+- Review visualization of time spent during a single day